 Now we type the function in the first cell of the highlighted range in I12:

-and very importantly because this is an array formula we now press CTRL-SHIFT-ENTER.
+and very important because this is an array formula we now press CTRL-SHIFT-ENTER.

 We get three modes returned for this dataset, using the MODE.MULT function as shown below

 We have three modes for this data set, which is 4, 5, and 6.

 We can prove this to ourselves, by quickly setting up a COUNTIF to tell us the number of times values appear.